awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

    You see a response like the following:

    ```
-   Warning: Permanently added 'ec2-198-51-100-1.compute-1.amazonaws.com' (RSA)
-   to the list of known hosts.
+   Warning: Permanently added 'ec2-198-51-100-1.compute-1.amazonaws.com' (ECDSA) to the list of known hosts.
    ```

 ## Transferring files to Linux instances from Linux using SCP<a name="AccessingInstancesLinuxSCP"></a>